cloverdx/cloverdx-server-docker/README.md

     * ``--mount type=bind,source=/data/your-host-clover-home-dir,target=/var/clover`` - mount the ``/data/your-host-clover-home-dir`` directory from the host as a data volume into ``/var/clover`` path inside the container, this will contain the persistent data, configuration, etc.
     * ``cloverdx-server:latest`` - name of the image to run as a container

 **Success**.
 CloverDX Server is now available at <http://localhost:8080/clover>.
-The Server is running with default settings, and **should be configured further** to get it into production quality (i.e. it should use external database).
+The Server is running with default settings, and **should be configured further** to get it into production quality (i.e. it should use an external database and set a cryptography master password).

 ---